chinapedia/wikipedia.abstract.en/Page/Pythagoras.md

 Metempsychosis

-Cropped_image_of_Pythagoras_from_Raphael's_School_of_Athens.jpg's fresco _The School of Athens_, Pythagoras is shown writing in a book as a young man presents him with a tablet showing a diagrammatic representation of a lyre above a drawing of the sacred _tetractys_.]]
+'s fresco _The School of Athens_, Pythagoras is shown writing in a book as a young man presents him with a tablet showing a diagrammatic representation of a lyre above a drawing of the sacred _tetractys_.]]

 Although the exact details of Pythagoras's teachings are uncertain, it is possible to reconstruct a general outline of his main ideas.
 Aristotle writes at length about the teachings of the Pythagoreans, but without mentioning Pythagoras directly.
 One of Pythagoras's main doctrines appears to have been _metempsychosis_, the belief that all souls are immortal and that, after death, a soul is transferred into a new body.
 This teaching is referenced by Xenophanes, Ion of Chios, and Herodotus.[31]
 Nothing whatsoever, however, is known about the nature or mechanism by which Pythagoras believed metempsychosis to occur.